Beyond (band): Endless Emptiness and Rock N Roll

 In 1993, after a brief stint in Taiwan promoting their third Mandarin album, ‘’Belief’’, Beyond released their fourth EP after 2 years and a half， "Endless Emptiness".
-This EP would include 3 tracks, "Endless Emptiness" (无尽空虚), "Dian Jie Dian Jie" (点解‧点解) and the Japanese track "The Wall".
+This EP would include 3 tracks, "Endless Emptiness" (無盡空虚), "What & Why" (點解‧點解) and the Japanese track "The Wall".
 The lead single under the same title name used to be a demo by Ka Kui under the name "Don't Break My Heart" and was intended to be released as one of the tracks in "Continue the Revolution".
 The track vividly reflects on the emotional struggles of urban life.
-Endless Emptiness would become one of Beyond's classic tracks during their four member era and tenure in Japan.
+Endless Emptiness would become one of Beyond's classic tracks during their four-member era and tenure in Japan.
 The track would later be recorded in Japanese by Ka Kui, featured in the 1995 Japanese compilation album "Far Away 92–95" titled under the demo name.

-Following the release of "Endless Emptiness", the band began working on their ninth studio album, ‘’Rock N Roll’’.
+Following the release of "Endless Emptiness", the band began working on their ninth studio album, ‘’Rock N Roll’’（樂與怒）.
 The album emphasizes on the spirit of rock and roll, as well as the strength of music.
 Amuse gave the band a larger budget and creative freedom on the album.
 The band even shifted from a small cabin near Mount Fuji to a studio in downtown Tokyo for the album recordings.
-Most of the lyrics and compositions were done by Wong Ka Kui, and arranged by the band and with the help of Yang Bang-ean.
+Most of the lyrics and compositions were done by Wong Ka Kui, and arranged by the band and with the help of Kunihiko Ryo.
 Beyond was satisfied with the album and enjoyed the creative freedom from Amuse throughout the arrangement and recording sessions.

 On May 1993, Beyond released their ninth studio album, Rock and Roll.
-Lead singles of the album included "Father and Mother" (爸爸妈妈)，"Lover" (情人) and their signature song "Boundless Oceans, Vast Skies" (海闊天空).
+Lead singles of the album included "Pop And Mom" (爸爸媽媽)，"Lover" (情人) and their signature song "Boundless Oceans, Vast Skies" (海闊天空).
 This album would become Wong Ka Kui's last tenure with the band.